 \subsubsection{Graph AE/VAE training}

-All graph AE/VAE models were trained on $200$ epochs to return 16-dim embeddings, except for Patent ($500$ epochs, 32-dim).
-We included a 32-dim hidden layer in GCN encoders (two for the DeepGAE and DeepVGAE models), used Adam optimizer, trained models without dropout and with a learning rate of $0.01$.
+All graph AE/VAE models were trained during $200$ epochs to return 16-dimensional embeddings, except for Patent ($500$ epochs, 32-dimensional).
+We included a 32-dimensional hidden layer in GCN encoders (two for DeepGAE and DeepVGAE), used the Adam optimizer, trained models without dropout, and with a learning rate of $0.01$.
 We performed full-batch gradient descent and used the reparameterization trick \cite{kingma2013vae}.
-We resorted to Tensorflow public implementations of models (see corresponding references).
-Overall, our setting is quite similar to \cite{kipf2016-2} and we indeed managed to reproduce their scores when training GAE and VGAE on entire graphs, with however larger standard errors.
-This difference comes from the fact that we used 100 different train/test splits, while they launched all runs on fixed dataset splits (randomness therefore only comes from initialization).
+We used the Tensorflow public implementations of these models (see corresponding references).
+Overall, our setting is quite similar to \cite{kipf2016-2}, and we indeed managed to reproduce their scores when training GAE and VGAE on entire graphs, with however larger standard errors.
+This difference comes from the fact that we used 100 different train/test splits, while they launched all runs on fixed dataset splits (randomness, therefore, only came from the initialization).